volodymyrhudyma/blog/content/blog/reduce-method-in-javascript.md

 console.log(result);
 ```

-#### Example 3: Group Objects By Property
+#### Example 3: Grouping Objects By Property

-Reduce is the perfect method to group an array of objects by the property:
+Reduce is the perfect method to group an array of objects by property:

 ```javascript
 const result = [